Cyprididae

 Cyprididae is "the most diverse group of freshwater ostracods".
 It contains over 1000 species, which represents 50% of the known species of freshwater ostracods (other speciose families include Candonidae, with 25%, and Limnocytheridae, with 10%).
 Around 60% of genera in the family are endemic to a single zoogeographic region.
 The family contains 16 subfamilies, and is most diverse in the Afrotropical realm, with over 300 species in 45 genera.
 Many Cyprididae occur in temporary water bodies and have drought-resistant eggs, mixed/parthenogenetic reproduction and ability to swim.
 These biological attributes pre-adapt them to form successful radiations in these habitats.
-Bennelongia is an interesting of the family Cyprididae.
+Bennelongia is an interesting genus in the family Cyprididae.
 It may be the last true descendant of the Mesozoic (and now extinct) lineage of Cypridea, which was a dominant lineage of ostracod in non-marine waters in the Cretaceous.

 Taxonomy

 The following genera are recognised in the family Cyprididae: